syncfusion-content/wpf-docs/wpf/SfDataGrid/Editing.md

 {% tabs %}
 {% highlight c# %}

-//Add this namespace to access the RowColumnIndex struct type in SfDataGrid
+//Add this namespace to access the RowColumnIndex structure type in SfDataGrid

 using Syncfusion.UI.Xaml.ScrollAxis;